 with $B_\theta=E_r=E_\phi=0$, consist an exact solution of the steady-state ideal force-free problem \citep{Michel1973},

-\citep[e.g.][]{Endean1974,Mestel1975,Dimitropoulos2025}, with monopole boundary conditions on the surface of the star at $r=r_*$, namely
+\citep[e.g.,][]{Endean1974,Mestel1975,Dimitropoulos2024}, with monopole boundary conditions on the surface of the star at $r=r_*$, namely

 and $\alpha = -2\cos\theta/R_{\rm lc}$.
-Notice that the above monopole solution crosses smoothly the light cylinder. \cite{Bogovalov1999} showed that the split monopole where the radial magnetic field direction changes sign in the southern stellar magnetic hemisphere is equivalent to the above configuration only with the inclusion of a corotating ondulating ECS separating the two magnetospheric hemispheres of opposite polarity.
+We note that the above monopole solution crosses the light cylinder smoothly. \cite{Bogovalov1999} showed that the split monopole where the radial magnetic field direction changes sign in the southern stellar magnetic hemisphere is equivalent to the above configuration only with the inclusion of a corotating undulating ECS separating the two magnetospheric hemispheres of opposite polarity.
 The shape of the split monopole ECS is given parametrically by

 for all magnetic lines of the monopole solution that originate on the stellar magnetic equator.
-According to eqs.~(\ref{exact}) above, $B_\theta=0$, thus also ${\rm d}\theta=0$, and ${\rm d}r=R_{\rm lc}{\rm d}\phi$.
-The latter implies that if ${\rm d}\phi=2\pi\Rightarrow {\rm d} r=cP$, where $P=2\pi/\Omega$ is the pulsar period.
-In other words, the ECS is contained within latitudes $\pm \lambda$ from the rotational equator ($\lambda$ is the pulsar inclination angle), and along any such latitude, the distance between two sucessive crossings of the ECS is equal to $cP$.
+According to eqs.~(\ref{exact}) above, $B_\theta=0$, and thus also ${\rm d}\theta=0$ and ${\rm d}r=R_{\rm lc}{\rm d}\phi$.
+The latter implies that ${\rm d}\phi=2\pi\Rightarrow {\rm d} r=cP$, where $P=2\pi/\Omega$ is the pulsar period.
+In other words, the ECS is contained within latitudes $\pm \lambda$ from the rotational equator ($\lambda$ is the pulsar inclination angle), and along any such latitude, the distance between two successive crossings of the ECS is equal to $cP$.
 Equivalently, the ECS of the split monopole may be traced by shooting photons radially from the magnetic equator. \cite{Bogovalov1999} derived the equation that yields the position of the ECS of the split monopole, namely

 where the retarded azimuthal angle $\phi'$ is equal to